ada-c17/react-chatlog/project-docs/wave-02.md

 **Learn Topics: React Components and Props required for this wave**

-Implement a `ChatLog` component and update the `App` component to display an entire chat log. `ChatLog` should display a sequence of individual `ChatEntry` components.
+--Implement a `ChatLog` component and
+--update the `App` component to display an entire chat log.
+--`ChatLog` should display a sequence of individual `ChatEntry` components.

 `ChatLog` takes one prop named `entries` (which is an array).